 Robert Hummer, PhD, Howard W. Odum Distinguished Professor, Sociology

 Robert A. Hummer's research program is focused on the accurate description and more complete understanding of population health patterns and trends in the United States.
-Beginning in 2020, he will be the Director of the long-running National Longitudinal Study of Adolescent to Adult Health (Add Health), a nationally-representative longitudinal study of over 20,000 American adults who are now around 40 years old and have been followed since they were adolescents.
+He is currently Co-Director, with Kathleen Mullan Harris, of the long-running National Longitudinal Study of Adolescent to Adult Health (Add Health), a nationally-representative longitudinal study of over 20,000 American adults who are now around 40 years old and have been followed since they were adolescents.
 Dr. Hummer is particularly interested in understanding how and why the physical, mental, and cognitive health of individuals in the Add Health study differs across racial/ethnic, gender, and socioeconomic subgroups of the population.

 Hummer spent most of his academic career at the University of Texas-Austin before moving to UNC in 2015.
-His move to UNC was made to become centrally involved in the long running National Longitudinal Study of Adolescent to Adult Health (Add Health); he is currently an Investigator on the Wave V data collection funded by NICHD and is principal investigator of an NICHD grant to make Add Health data more easily accessible and usable.
-He is slated to become Director of Add Health for the sixth wave of data collection and is working on the NIA proposal for funding of Wave VI.
+His move to UNC was made to become centrally involved in Add Health.
+He will become Director of Add Health for the sixth wave of data collection and recently submitted funding proposals for that purpose.
 Collecting Wave VI data will allow Hummer and population health researchers around the nation to more fully understand the multi-level (biological to contextual) and life course factors that contribute to health, health behavior, and health disparities in US midlife adults.

-Hummer's current work also include projects that accurately document and provide a more complete understanding of racial/ethnic, educational, and gender disparities in U.S. health and mortality.
-He is working on an NICHD-funded project (with Richard Rogers and a team of researchers at UNC, University of Colorado-Boulder, and University of Texas-Austin) that aims to better understand socioeconomic, family structure, and race/ethnic disparities in early life (ages 0-24) mortality in the United States, with substantial attention given to geographic differences and temporal changes in those disparities.
+Hummer's other current work also include projects that accurately document and provide a more complete understanding of racial/ethnic, educational, and gender disparities in U.S. health and mortality.
 He is also working with Debra Umberson and colleagues at the University of Texas-Austin on an NIA-funded project that is examining racial/ethnic disparities in life course exposure to death and its implications for the physical and mental health of US adults.
-He is also Co-PI of an NIA-funded grant (with Eileen Crimmins, James House, and Mark Hayward) that is developing a research network to understand how and why the United States is falling behind most other developed/wealthy nations, and even some developing nations, on major indicators of population health.
+He is also Co-PI of an NIA-funded grant (with Jennifer Karas Montez, Sarah Burgard, and Jennifer Ailshire) that is developing a research network to understand how and why the United States is falling behind most other developed/wealthy nations, and even some developing nations, on major indicators of population health.
 Finally, in collaboration with Allison Aiello, he has developed a new training program for both predoctoral and postdoctoral researchers, funded by NICHD and housed in the Carolina Population Center, on the integration of the biological and social sciences for the more holistic understanding of life course processes of health and health disparities in the United States.

 - Add Health (The National Longitudinal Study of Adolescent to Adult Health)